rapidfuzz/Levenshtein/README.md

 * approximate median strings, and generally string averaging
 * string sequence and set similarity

-This is a fork of [ztane/python-Levenshtein](https://github.com/ztane/python-Levenshtein), since the original project is no longer actively maintained.

 ## Requirements
 * Python 3.6 or later